lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 +-- ... --+- ... -+-+- ... -+---- ... ----+---...---+
                       (FCN)
 ~~~~
-{: #Fig-LastWinMode title='All-1 Fragment Detailed Format for the Last Fragment, Window mode'}
+{: #Fig-LastWinMode title='All-1 Fragment Detailed Format for the Last Fragment, ACK-Always or ACK-on-Error'}

- In either ACK-Always or ACK-on-error, in order to request a retransmission of the ACK for the All-1 window, the fragment sender uses the format shown in {{Fig-All1retries}}.
+ In either ACK-Always or ACK-on-Error, in order to request a retransmission of the ACK for the All-1 window, the fragment sender uses the format shown in {{Fig-All1retries}}.
 The total size of the fragment header in this format is R+M bits.

 ~~~~
 <------------ R ----------->